A detailed guide to butchering a duck for the first time ever and alone on the farm.

 I’m here to tell you how to butcher a duck for the first time alone on the farm.
-When we decided to embark on this wild journey, we both knew that there would be life and death.
-What we didn’t know is how much life and death there would be.
+When we decided to embark on this wild journey, we both knew that there would be life and death, we just didn’t know how much.
 The hardest part, in the beginning, wasn’t being able to always decide when the death happened.
 We also later found that it was equally as hard to have to decide when death happens – like having to decide when a duck’s time is up.
 Usually, part of becoming a homesteader is actually doing the deed of furthering your life towards self-sustainability and culling your livestock.

-Now, at the beginning of this, we [Emerson and I] decided we would only ever cull the ducks, chickens, and rabbits as a team.
-That worked just fine until we agreed that I would be working full-time at the farm.
-Eventually, I realized it was time to send some of the ducks to freezer camp and I, too, started google “How to Butcher a Duck for the First Time ALONE”.
+At the beginning of this, we decided we would only ever anything as a team.
+That worked just fine until I started working full-time at the farm.
+Eventually, I realized it was time to send some of the ducks to freezer camp and I, too, started to Google “How to Butcher a Duck for the First Time ALONE”.
 I couldn’t believe I was going to have to do this all by myself, but I was dedicated.

 We had three drakes that singled out the fourth drake and would attack him.
 They eventually singled out a hen and were plucking her feathers to the point of bloodshed.
 Our hens also stopped laying eggs so I separated the 3 drakes and just knew that eventually, they would have to be dinner.
 Well, I got away with putting it off for months until finally, I realized I’m doing them a disservice by separating them.
 Duck jail ain’t no fun, friends.

 How I prepared mentally to butcher a duck alone